Choosing a backpack is tough. Choosing a bug out backpack is even tougher. The wrong bag could leave you holding the bag… or dead.

 - Canvas.
 I’ve used this to repair my backpack straps, sew canvas, stitch a camp chair, to repair leather sheaths and holsters and even to make my own sheaths and holsters.
 If you can’t by new items and must repair, maintain and create your own, this Awl will be one of your most valuable possessions!
 The Awl that I linked to is Made in the USA!
 Don’t forget to order extra Thread for this (or use tough fishing line) and replacement needles.

 - Sillcock key: Get to water that is locked up or secured!
-We did a very popular post on this: Secret Weapon to Access Restricted Water
+We did a very popular post on the Secret Weapon to Access Restricted Water

 - Duct Tape: You can use this for almost everything and you will use it!